Swiip/generator-gulp-angular/generators/app/templates/gulp/README.md

 ## scripts.js

 Compile your scripts with your JS preprocessor if you have one.
 Run the linter.
-If you use ES6, will also use Browserify to bundle the files.
+If you use ES6 or Typescript, will also use Webpack to bundle the files.

 ## server.js